jaanga/jaanga.github.io/cookbook-threejs/examples/editing/fillet-two-lines/readme.md

 ## Features

 * Draws lines, segment and shape
-* Sliders allow you to adjust the angles and see results in real-time
+* Sliders allow you to adjust the angles and fillet radius and see results in real-time
 * Determines if the angle between two lines is convex, concave or straight
 * Readout identifies if the angle is convex or concave
-* Finds and displays maker at center of fillet
-* Finds and displays fillet and edge tangent points
+* Finds and displays maker at center of fillet and edge tangent points
+* Displays fillet as 3D shape
 * The 3D views below enable you to rotate and pan using one, two or three fingers or left button, scroll wheel and right buttons on your pointing device.
 * Click three bars( 'hamburger' ) icon to slide menu in or out
+* Display mesh as solid or wireframe
+* Direct link to this read me file
+* Click on title to reload